etheleon/pAss/README.md

     * Install dependencies
         * Install Carton using `$ cpanm Carton`.
-        * run `carton` in package’s root directory
+        * run `carton` in the root directory to install perl package dependencies into the `./local` directory

 * R for plots

 ## Usage

-In the examples folder, We have 100 KOs:

-1. assembled KO contigs (from NEWBLER)
-2. the Reference sequences grouped by their KEGG Ortholog Groups

 `$` denotes the terminal prompt

 ```
 $ maxDiversity --contigs /path/to/assembled/ko/contigs --refseqKO path/to/ko/prot/db --threads 10 --prefix path/to/folder/for/containing/intermediate/files
 ```

+### Testing

+In the examples folder:

+1. contigs assembled using functionally binned reads (using NEWBLER)
+2. the Reference sequences grouped by their KEGG Ortholog Groups

 ## Description